builab/DomainFit/example/example.md

 ## Step 1: Download the AlphaFold model from AFDB

 Fetching AlphaFold PDBs from a list of UniprotID.
-The [`list_protein.csv`](list_protein.csv) is a shortened list with 164 proteins.
+The [`list_proteins.csv`](list_proteins.csv) is a shortened list with 164 proteins.
 The output will be all the PDB models downloaded from AFDB in the pdb_files directory

 	getAlphaFoldPDBs.py --ilist list_proteins.csv --odir pdb_files